Keyboard shortcuts

 Construct() - Engine

-Calls Construct() from the generic runtime, then modifies bones based on user options and engine quirks.
+Calls Construct() from the generic runtime, then modifies constructed bones based on user options and engine quirks.

 function Construct(armature: Armature*, options: ConstructOptions): Bone[] {